 Now look around your house and try to get an idea.
-Browse Amazon for each item you see no matter how obscure item is.
+Browse Amazon for each item you see no matter how obscure the item is.
 Let’s say, I saw stretch lid and decided to compete with it.
-(Tip: do not compete in things like phone chargers (too many fake products, you can face with numerous refunds and get your account banned) and phone cases (too much competition, gross margin and ROI are a disaster).
+(Tip: do not compete in things like phone chargers (too many fake products, you can face numerous refunds and get your account banned) and phone cases (too much competition, gross margin, and ROI are a disaster).

 How do I do it: